shrey3000/3-Stage_Ring_Oscillator/README.md

 ![image](https://github.com/shrey3000/3-Stage_Ring_Oscillator/assets/72602113/cb9476cf-7040-4222-9d4d-8499c2c32780)

-Throughout this project, we will gain valuable insights into analog design principles, circuit behavior, and the intricacies of oscillator architectures.
+Throughout this project, we will gain valuable insights into analog design principles, circuit behaviour, and the intricacies of oscillator architectures.
 By combining theoretical knowledge with practical implementation, we will bridge the gap between abstract concepts and tangible circuit layouts.
-The successful completion of this endeavor will equip us with a deeper appreciation for analog design, simulation techniques, and the artistry behind translating electronic ideas into reality.
+The successful completion of this endeavour will equip us with a deeper appreciation for analog design, simulation techniques, and the artistry behind translating electronic ideas into reality.

 So, let us embark on this captivating journey of exploration and creation, as we unravel the mysteries of the 3-stage ring oscillator, simulate its behavior, and craft an analog layout that embodies the harmonious fusion of design and engineering.